pmean/build-website/text/07/QualitativeReview.md

 >     should be able to make informed judgments about the extent to
 >     which your work was influenced by personal biases.
 > -   Reflexivity.
 This is a term that the authors use without a good
 >     definition.
-One source defines it as an \"*awareness of the
+One source defines it as an "*awareness of the
->     researcher\'s contribution to the construction of meanings
+>     researcher's contribution to the construction of meanings
 >     throughout the research process, and an acknowledgment of the
->     impossibility of remaining \'outside of\' one\'s subject matter
+>     impossibility of remaining 'outside of' one's subject matter
->     while conducting research.*\" When you are documenting your
+>     while conducting research.*" When you are documenting your
 >     qualitative research study, you should therefore define your own
 >     prior assumptions and experience.
 > -   Attention to negative data.
 The authors also define this as